AdobeDocs/experience-manager-cloud-service.en/help/assets/search-best-practices.md

 [Watch a video to perform a search in AEM Assets using wildcards] ()

+**[!UICONTROL Assets view]** does not support the usage of Wildcards.

 ## Filters {#filters}

 Adobe Experience Manager provides various search filters which you can use to refine and segment your search using a scoped query.
 When you are unsure about the title or meta description of an asset, you can use various search filters to make your search more relevant.
 You can use search filters with or without typing a keyword.
-To open the filters panel in **[!UICONTROL Admin view]**, click the **GlobalNav** icon and select **[!UICONTROL Filters]**.
-Whereas, to open the filters panel in **[!UICONTROL Assets view]**, click [!UICONTROL Filters] beside search bar.
+To open the filters panel in the **[!UICONTROL Admin view]**, click the **GlobalNav** icon and select **[!UICONTROL Filters]**.
+Whereas, to open the filters panel in **[!UICONTROL Assets view]**, click [!UICONTROL Filters] beside the search bar.

 ![Filters panel](assets/filters.png)